GAsNA/la-taverniere/README.md

 ## Libraries
 -  [discordgo](https://github.com/bwmarrin/discordgo), for a simple utilisation of the api discord in Go
+-  [godotenv](https://github.com/joho/godotenv), to load env vars from a .env file in Go
 -  [gomoji](https://github.com/forPelevin/gomoji), for actions with emojis in string in Go

 ## Author